-Yes, to protect our patients, their families and our staff during the outbreak, Cincinnati Children’s is screening parents, visitors and employees every day before they enter patient care areas.
+Yes, to protect our patients, their families and our staff during the outbreak, Cincinnati Children’s is screening parents, visitors and employees every day.
 You will also be given a mask to wear while you are at the medical center.
 Screening happens at outpatient registration or at screening stations on our Burnet and Liberty campuses.

 > Learn about screening details, the difference between screening and testing and whether your child can be tested at Cincinnati Children’s.

 What is Cincinnati Children’s visitor policy?